giljetomo/Java-Final-KOGI19-Contact-Tracing/README.md

-# KOGI 19 Contact Tracing System
+# KOGI-19 Contact Tracing System
 KOGI-19 aims to stop the virus from spreading and heal the world by tracking the source individuals and their exposed contacts.

 ## Workflow